The revival of ”The Battered Bitch”

 2008-03-30.

-This weekend was good!
-I got everything done that I had set out to do, and would have gotten
+weekend was good!
+I got everything done that I had set out to do, and

-between the plates, so I had to cut it up and reweld it at the right angle.
-Lesson learned, don't
+the plates, so I had to cut it up and reweld it at the right angle.

 push rod, and welded them together.